Pontifical Academy for Life: Activities

+In February 2022 Father Carlo Casalone SJ, a member of the Academy, called assisted suicide "the greater possible common good" in comparison to euthanasia.

+A 2022 book, “Theological Ethics of Life” was criticised by some scholars for challenging the Church’s doctrine regarding contraception and in vitro fertilization, while it aimed to “introduce a paradigm shift,” according to Paglia, in the Church’s theological discussion of sex and contraception.

 New statutes and members, 2016

 On 18 October 2016, Pope Francis approved new statutes for the Academy, which ended the life terms of all its 172 current members.
 The statutes were made public on 5 November and scheduled to take effect on 1 January 2017.
 The new statutes dropped a statement Academy members had been required to sign, promising to defend life in accordance with Church teaching, though they required members to "promote and defend the principles regarding the value of life and the dignity of the human person interpreted in conformity with the Magisterium of the Church".
 They also established that members would be selected "without any religious discrimination" and that members would be appointed to five-year renewable terms rather than for life.

 On 13 June 2017, Pope Francis appointed 45 ordinary members from 27 countries; thirteen were reappointments.
 A minority were Catholic clergy.
 Their five-year terms can be renewed until the mandatory retirement age of 80.
 Included were an Argentine renowned bioethicist, Rabbi Dr. Fishel Szlajen, and an Anglican priest.
 Academy president Vincenzo Paglia said that the inclusion of non-Catholics, "either belonging to other religions or nonbelievers", was meant to demonstrate that "the protection and promotion of human life knows no divisions and can be assured only through common endeavor".
 Five past leaders of the academy were also named honorary members.
 The members included such prominent "champions of the pro-life cause" as the American Carl A. Anderson, Supreme Knight of the Knights of Columbus, and Cardinal Willem Eijk, Archbishop of Utrecht.
 The new member whose views were most at odds with Church teaching was Nigel Biggar of the University of Oxford who, though an opponent of assisted suicide legislation, once suggested abortion might be licit during the first eighteen weeks of a pregnancy.
 Some of those not reappointed had been among the more vocal critics of Paglia or known for their "combative tone", including Michel Schooyans, professor emeritus at the Catholic University of Louvain, and Luke Gormally, a former research professor at Ave Maria School of Law.